Vision and Language

 Samanta, S. and Chang, F. (2018) A Computational Model for Thematic Roles Identification.
 A poster presentation at the 51st Annual Meeting of the Society for Mathematical Psychology, Madison, USA

-Jessop, A. & Chang, F. (in press) Thematic role information is maintained in the visual object tracking system.
+Jessop, A. & Chang, F. (2020) Thematic role information is maintained in the visual object tracking system.
 Quarterly Journal of Experimental Psychology

 Dates: September 2016 - August 2019